LACMIP/emu/docs/_documentation/cataloging.md

 Here are a few more important things to keep in mind:
 - Work with one specimen lot (box) at a time, and do not move specimens or labels between boxes.
 - Do not reorganize the boxes within their trays during cataloging.
-- Some boxes contain multiple ID tags; catalog them in order, beginnign with the ID tag on top.
+- Some boxes contain multiple ID tags; catalog them in order, starting with the ID tag on top.
+- If you're not sure about something, please ask questions!

 # Cataloging

 ## Creating a new catalogue record

-Creating a new catalogue record is the most common kind of cataloging you will do when working with the LACMIP collection, which is enormous and will take years and years of concerted effort to completely catalog.
+Creating a new catalogue record is the most common kind of cataloging you will do when working with the LACMIP collection, which is enormous and will take many years of concerted effort to completely catalog.

 ### Entering the ID tag data

 Begin by creating a new catalogue record (*File > New Record*) and following the step-by-step instructions below.
 Please note that these are general instructions and you should **always feel free to ask questions** when you are unsure!
 Also, remember that the documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/) provides more detailed information about specific fields and possible values that you should also review.

-**On the *Invert.
+#### ***Invert.
 Paleo.* tab...**

 {% include figure image_path="/assets/images/cataloging_example1_2020.jpg" alt="image of example catalogue record with ID tag" caption="**Figure illustrating how the paper ID tag corresponds to various fields on the *Invert.
 Paleo.* tab of the Catalogue module.** Right-click the image above to enlarge it in a separate tab or window." %}